bhk/irk/incremental.md

 The user must be aware of the approach used by the library, and the programming strategy it suggests.

-1) The library compares using `===` when checking validity of cells and comparing arguments to wrapped functions.

-   This gives exactly the intended results for `null`, `undefined`, booleans, strings, and numbers (except for the bizarre edge cases of foating point numbers, such as NaN !== NaN).

-   However, this is not necessarily desirable for aggregates.

-2) The library provides interning mechanisms for JS aggregates.
-When value equivalence is relevant, the programmer can intern values and use the result of interning.

-      "x is equivalent to y" <=> "intern(x) === intern(y)."

-   One advantage of this approach is that when two values are `===`, they actually are the same, whereas if we have two "equivalent" values that are not `===`, downstream code can distinguish them and behave differently depending on which it is dealing with.

-3) Cells values essentially interned.
+1) The library **interns** values passed in to wrapped functions, and values returned from cells.
+Comparing interned values with `===` is a robust test for equality.

+   Interning converts Arrays and simple objects (those whose constructor is `Object`) to a canonical, immutable (frozen) instance.
+When the value belongs to an inherently immutable type (string, number, etc.), the result of interning is the same as the input.

+   Complex objects (those with user-defined constructors) and functions are not internable, so any two instances will be treated as unequal.

+   For example, the following will leave `s` in a non-dirty state:

+      s = newState([1,2,3]);
+      s.set([1,2,3]);

+   The immutability of canonicalized values helps avoid any mutation that would invalidate our assumptions.

+   The canonicalization helps ensure that when we treat values as equivalent, they are actually indistinguishable, so computed results should be deterministic.

+   While interning can be an expensive operation, it is always fast when performed on a canonicalized instance.
+In the case of canonical Arrays and Objects, their elements and properties are also canonical.

+2) Use of non-internable values may result in too much recalculation (when used in cell results) and in failure to re-use cells (when used as parameters to wrapped functions).

-4) Note that in the cased of local functions, a new function is constructed every time the definition (or anonymous function expression) is evaluated.
-Use constant functions when equality is relevant.
+   Note that in the case of local functions, a new function is constructed every time the function statement or expression is evaluated.
+For example, the following will leave `s` in a dirty state:

+      let ff = () => (x => x);
+      s = newState(ff());
+      s.set(ff());

+   To avoid this, use functions defined in a scope with a sufficiently long lifetime.

+2) Also, of non-internable values may result in not enough recalculation (when used in cell results) and in incorrect re-use of cells (when used as parameters to wrapped functions).

+   This can happen because of the mutability of these values.
+When a value changed after being used as a cell result or input, it might still be treated as "the same" on a later update cycle, even though it is not.

+   To avoid these problems, use "constant" functions (those who do not reference captures that are mutated) and constant data structures (those that are not mutated by your program) when equality is relevant.
 Note that the requirements are transitive.
 A function is not constant if it calls (via a capture) a non-constant function.

    (The library's public API functions can be excluded from this analysis;
    while they may read and write global variables they are specially constructed to insulate cell functions from nondeterminism.)

-5) Mutation of data structure or variables that are referenced by functions can break assumptions of equality.

-   The programmer must avoid mutating (directly or indirectly) any value that has been compared for equivalence by the libary -- namely cell results and wrapped function arguments.

-   We may modify members of an object as long as those members are never inspected by any other cells.
-For example, this is used when we create DOM elements and later modify them (without re-constructing them).
-   Subsequent re-evaluations may modify the DOM element, but this cannot result in inconsistency because these changes do not affect the behavior of any downstream cells.

 ### JavaScript Root Context